hartmuthnowak/icu.dashboard/README.md

 The main configuration of the web application is done in the .Renviron file.

 - Please set `JAVA_HOME` to the location of your java installation (if not set via PATH variables).
 - Please set server credentials for the variables `DB_NAME, DB_SERVER, DB_PORT, DB_DATABASE, DB_USERNAME, DB_PASSWORD`.
 If you want to configure more than one database connection please separate each setting by a comma (,) without spacing characters.
-The count of settings separated by commas need to be identical in all of these variables.
+The number of settings separated by commas need to be identical in all of these variables.
   - `DB_NAME`: Identifying name of database connection (will be displayed in a dropdown for selection)
   - `DB_SERVER`: Derver address (domain name or IP)
   - `DB_PORT`: Server port (normally 1521 for Oracle databases)
   - `DB_DATABASE`: Database name
   - `DB_USERNAME`: Username
   - `DB_PASSWORD`: Password
+- Please set the ICM target ward, where patients are discharged to when the died on ICU in the variable `CONFIG_DASHBOARD_DEATH_IDENTIFYING_TARGETWARD` (e.g. "Exitus")

 ## Instruction manual
 TODO